Startrekz35/Personal-Website/Readme.txt

 By the suggestion of a viewer of the website I will be redesigning the Front Page and some other parts to have a cleaner look

 Right now I'm trying to figure out how to add an ahref to an overlay because that's what most of my front page would be

+I needed to create a maintenance page because I didn't want my page being in disarray while visitors came to check it out